"It is my privilege to be a part of the educational opportunity at Portsmouth STEM Academy!

 Kirstin Smith | Instructional Aide

 Ms. Smith is a 2015 graduate of Portsmouth West High School, and since then her passion of caring for children and shaping their educational experiences has been her main focus.
 Ms. Smith was an aide at Shawnee State’s Children’s Learning Center and this is where she realized her calling, and dedicated her career to helping students grow into the independent critical thinkers of society.
-The 2019-2020 school year will be her second year here at Portsmouth STEM Academy, and she is very excited to continue working for such a great school and serving her awesome students!
+She is very excited to continue working for such a great school and serving her awesome students!

 Debbie Stevens | Instructional Aide

 Mrs. Stevens feels it is very important that children of all abilities are able to develop their social, emotional and educational needs.
 She believes having a safe and loving place to go to school is important.
 Mrs. Stevens resides in West Portsmouth with her husband, Paul.
 They have a blended family with 4 children (Matthew, Kirstin, Levi, and Rebecca).
 Her son Levi has attended PSA since its opening in August of 2014.
 He will be graduating in 2020.
 Mrs. Stevens loves animals, volunteering, attending church, and spending time with her family and friends.